nojronatron/MobWxCloud/README.md

 (incomplete list while in early development)

+- Fetch latitude, longitude from city and state inputs (US only).
 - Fetch current weather conditions from NWS API and convert for MobWx client consumption.
 - Fetch active alerts from NWS API and convert for MobWx client consumption.
 - Fetch forecast data from NWS API and convert for MobWx client consumption.